-In ancient Egypt blue (irtyu) was the colour of the heavens and hence represented the universe.
+In Ancient Egypt blue (irtyu) was the colour of the heavens and hence represented the universe.
 Many temples, sarcophagi and burial vaults have a deep blue roof speckled with tiny yellow stars.

-Lapis beads found in burial sites from the Predynastic Period is evidence that even at this early time the ancient Egyptians traded commodities with their fairly distant neighbours in the Euphrates valley.
+Lapis beads found in burial sites from the Predynastic Period provide evidence that, even at this early time, the ancient Egyptians traded commodities with their fairly distant neighbours in the Euphrates valley.
 Its dark blue colour symbolised fertility and good luck.
 Feldspar was mined in the eastern desert.
 It is a lighter blue colour, but also symbolised good luck and fertility.

-copyright J Hill 2010
+Copyright J Hill 2010